datalad/datalad-dataverse/docs/source/tutorial.rst

 *************

 ``--mode filetree`` is an export mode, i.e., it will mirror a snapshot of the current state of your :term:`DataLad dataset` to Dataverse.
-This is more human readable on Dataverse, but a clone
+This is more human readable on Dataverse, but wouldn't include historical versions of your annexed files.
+The Git history of your dataset is included in this mode, too.

 .. code-block:: bash